otvam/pypeec/docs/content/technical.rst

 Contributing
 ------------

-PyPEEC is welcoming contributions (code, documentation, example, benchmark, test, tutorial, etc.)!
+PyPEEC is gladly accepting contributions (code, benchmark, packages, or tests).
+Non-code contributions (documentation, examples, or tutorials) are particularly welcomed.
-For large changes, please first discuss the change you wish to make in the issue tracker.
+For large contributions, please first discuss the changes in the issue tracker.

-Bug report
+Bug Report
 ----------

-Please include a clear and concise description of what the bug is.
-Ideally, provide a minimal working example for the bug.

-Additionally, please report the following parameters:

-* The version of the PyPEEC you are using.
+* The **version of PyPEEC and Python**.
-* The platform/hardware you are using.
+* The **operating system/platform/hardware**.
-* The version of Python and of the relevant dependencies.
+* A **clear and concise description** of the bug.
+* A **minimal working example** for the bug.
 * For PyVista related bugs, please include the ``pyvista.Report`` output.
 * For NumPy related bugs, please include the ``numpy.show_config`` output.
 * For SciPy related bugs, please include the ``scipy.show_config`` output.